CrgioPeca88/angular-typescript-experiments/README.md

-# hacker-rank-angular-test-1
-Test in the HackerRank platform about angular code.

 ### 1).
 Angular Test:

 Implement an Angular application that helps HelloWorld Hotel manage the meal schedules for their guests.
 The hotel manager has a list that contains each guest and their check-in and check-out dates, where each stay is in the format **YYYY-MM-DD to YYYY-MM-DD** .
 The manager enters in the guests' names *(one guest